jamesgrose/james-grose/content/work/live-better.md

 ![alt text](/images/work/live-better/poster-2.png)

-# Live Better
+## Project 3 - Live Better

+Continuing the headless API driven approach from Health Brief, Live Better was built with VueJS in the frontend, Contentful powering the content management system, and Laravel providing backend microservices and utilities.

-In 2019 Live Better was launched, which combined Medibank's 3 disparate marketing platforms into one.
+Live Better combined Medibank's 3 disparate marketing platforms into one.
 With everything now connected through Salesforce and other technologies, it quickly became the backbone of marketing automation for Medibank.

-Continuing the headless API driven approach from Health Brief, Live Better was built with VueJS in the frontend, Contentful powering the content management system, and Laravel providing backend microservices and utilities.

 ![alt text](/images/work/live-better/poster-3.png)